What is DWP (Diversionary Work Program)?

-Group Residential Housing (GRH) is a state-funded income supplement program that pays for room-and-board cost for low-income adults who have been placed in a licensed or registered setting with which a county human service agency has negotiated a monthly fee.
+Housing Support (HS) is a state-funded income supplement program that pays for room-and-board cost for low-income adults who have been placed in a licensed or registered setting with which a county human service agency has negotiated a monthly fee.

 The Elderly Waiver (EW) program funds home and community-based services for people age 65 and older who are eligible for Medical Assistance (MA) and require the level of medical care provided in a nursing home, but choose to reside in the community.
 The Minnesota Department of Human Services (DHS) operates the EW program under a federal waiver to Minnesota’s Medicaid State Plan.
 Counties administer the program.

 The (AC) Alternative Care Program is a state-funded program that supports certain home and community-based services for older Minnesotans, age 65 and over, who are at risk of nursing home placement and have low levels of income and assets.
 The program is administered by counties.